Fitness Model Krissy Cela Rocks Gray Leggings And Black Sports Bra For ‘Brutal’ Leg Day Workout

 The third video saw Krissy knock out a set of split squats which required her to rest one foot behind her on a weight bench.
 She assumed a typical lunge position and bent her front knee as she held two dumbbells.
 For this exercise, she suggested doing 3 sets of 10 reps of 3 sets on each leg.

 Krissy used the dumbbells in the fourth video as well for a set of single-leg deadlifts, an exercise that she recommended that her fans do for 3 sets of 12 reps.
 And finally, the barbell returned for the last video during which she powered through a series of curtsy lunges.
-With this move, she had to take a large diagonal step backward as she held the weight on her shoulders.
+With this move, she had to take large diagonal steps backward as she held the weight on her shoulders.

 The video series has accumulated over 30,000 likes as of this writing and more than 400 Instagram users have commented on it.
 In those comments, some fans praised her physical fitness.